 Development within the FBFA was restricted for 40 years under the Bennett Freeze.
-The freeze stopped the development of new homes, businesses, roads, schools, or utility infrastructure, and no structural maintenance could occur.
+The Freeze stopped the development of new homes, businesses, roads, schools, or utility infrastructure, and no structural maintenance could occur.
 Two exceptions to the ban were allowed.
-One for the placement/development of water wells, which were to be approved by both Tribes, and the second was the inclusion of administrative safe zones where development could occur.
+One was for the placement/development of water wells, which were to be approved by both Tribes, and the second was the inclusion of administrative safe zones where development could occur.
 These administrative safe zones were in Tuba City and Moenkopi, Arizona.
-Agriculture and livestock grazing permits were not canceled and continued in the FBFA during the freeze.
-The freeze was lifted in 2006.
+Agriculture and livestock grazing permits were not canceled and continued in the FBFA during the Freeze.
+The Freeze was lifted in 2006.

 The following reasonably foreseeable environmental trends and planned actions are considered in this analysis.
-Many projects outlined in the CLUPs for chapters located in the FBFA are either conceptual, in the study phase, or in the preliminary design stage.
+The planned actions discussed in this section are not part of the Proposed Action but are reasonably foreseeable.
+Many projects outlined in the CLUPs for chapters located in the FBFA are either conceptual, in the study phase, or the preliminary design stage.
 Some projects have already been completed or are in the process of being permitting and completed.
 Because the exact project locations, types, and specifics are generally unknown, this analysis is programmatic.
-Additional details on reasonably foreseeable environmental trends and planned actions may be found in Appendix B in the Economic Impact and

-Socioeconomic Analysis of the Former Bennett Freeze Area or in the Navajo Thaw Regional Recovery Plan available online at navajothaw.com (Native Builders, LLC 2020).
+Additional details on reasonably foreseeable environmental trends and planned actions may be found in Appendix B in the Economic Impact and Socioeconomic Analysis of the Former Bennett Freeze Area or in the Navajo Thaw Regional Recovery Plan available online at navajothaw.com (Native Builders, LLC 2020).